-Tire chains or other traction devices used on a vehicle without the proper amount of clearance can cause damage to the brakes, suspension, or other vehicle parts.
-Use tire chains or traction devices only if the equipment manufacturer recommends them for the vehicle tire size combination and road conditions.
-Follow the equipment manfacturer's instructions.
+Tire chains used on a vehicle without the proper amount of clearance can cause damage to the brakes, suspension, or other vehicle parts.
 The area damaged by the tire chains could cause you to lose control of the vehicle and you or others may be injured in a crash.
 To help avoid damage to the vehicle, drive slowly, readjust, or remove the device if it is contacting the vehicle.
 Do not spin the vehicle's tires.
+Follow the manufacturer's instructions.

 Use tire chains only where legal and only when necessary.
 Use chains that are the proper size for the tires.
-Install them on the tires of the rear axle.
+Install them on the tires (Continued)

+of the rear axle.
 Do not use chains on the tires of the front axle.
 Tighten them as tightly as possible with the ends securely fastened.
 Drive slowly and follow the chain manufacturer's instructions.
 If the chains contact the vehicle, stop and retighten them.
 If the contact continues, slow down until it stops.
 Driving too fast or spinning the wheels with chains on will damage the vehicle.